thebigredgeek/microlock/README.md

 ## Why not Redlock?

-Redis is great for a lot of things, and we love using it at Jobstart.
+Redis is great for a lot of things.
 Caching, keeping processes stateless, and fast access to simply structured data are all cases where Redis shines.
 However, implementing a distributed lock with Redis via Redlock has several caveats that are unsuitable for many cases.
 Namely, if you need strong guarantees that a lock will not be acquired by multiple nodes at once even in the event of failure, Redlock isn't a viable option.

 ## Notes